We gave our laundry room a quick, budget friendly boho style makeover! Here’s how we did our boho laundry room!

 This is actually an old rug that we stretched over a wooden frame.
-Tutorial coming soon, but it was a super easy way to re-purpose a damaged rug!
+Check out the tutorial to see this super easy way to re-purpose a damaged rug!
 And it was essentially a free project!

 Be sure to check out how we covered our electrical panel with a frame on hinges in our condo.

 I wanted to add something to the wall opposite the machines, so I decided to hang an abstract wall hanging.
 It’s actually made of place mats from Goodwill!

 I hung them on a diagonal axis and was kind of going for a “birds in flight” type pattern.

 I love getting the basket-wall look without the added depth of actual baskets.